Issues in Literacy Development and Teaching (9880.3)

 Successful engagement with all learning activities in this accredited Initial Teacher Education course is necessary to demonstrate that you have met the Graduate career stage of the Australian Professional Standards for Teachers (AITSL, 2011).

-Your participation in both class and online activities will enhance your understanding of the unit content and therefore the the quality of your assessment responses.
-Lack of particpation may result in your inability to satisfactorily pass assessment items.
+Your participation in both class and study activities will enhance your understanding of the unit content and therefore the quality of your assessment responses.
+Lack of participation may result in your inability to satisfactorily pass assessment items.

 Required IT skills